 18.4 Medical and educational goods and services which enhance patient care, or benefit the NHS and maintain patient care, can be provided subject to the provisions of Clause 18.1.
-Medical and educational goods and services must not bear the name of any medicine.
+They must not be provided to individuals for their personal benefit.
+Medical and educational goods and services must not bear the name of any medicine but may bear the name of the company providing them.